 All the equipment I have is mobile, meaning it either has a rolling frame attached or I have put wheels on it, so I can roll it outside onto the drive way and around the garage.

-Then at the end of the day (or if it rains) everything is packed back up and stored round the car.
+Then at the end of the day (or if conditions turn nasty) everything is packed back up and stored round the car.

 14 May 2012